MightyJoe/ListApp/README.md

 # ListApp
-A vapor server, serving a list app api
+A Vapor Server (Swift based) that serves an api where JSON can be passed back and fourth.